 – The short answer is that this is because both therapies cannot be used independently of each other.
 It’s true that cognitive therapy has shown significant results, but it takes time.
 It takes cooperation 100% of the time.
 It takes caring people.
 Family, or friends.
 It takes a person that desires to change what it is that they want to.
 In time, many of the favourable factors that may be present at the beginning may disappear, and the person loses what it’s most important for their recovery.
 Their will.

 I believe that medicine may provide more time, and it may relieve some of the symptoms.
-My friend doctor, Nawar Kbibou, said that medicine bring the people to a level at which they could be talked to.
+Dr. Nawar, one of my good friends, explained to me that the medication may bring the people to a level at which they could be talked to.

 But medicine does not cure a mental disorder.
-The brain is a piece of play-doh, and drugs can’t rewire the brain for good(at least for now).
+The brain is a piece of play-doh, but a tough one that drugs can’t remodel.

 Physical therapies such as electroconvulsive therapies may help to rewire some connections, especially those involved with the reward system.
 But they are horrific.
 Horrific to watch and horrific to horrific to undergo.